badlogic/mariozechner.at/src/posts/2025-04-20-boxie/index.md

 CN2 on the right side is a 2 pin 2mm PH connector, to which the battery is connected.
 VBAT is the battery voltage.
 On the left side of this block you find 5V_USB, which is the 5V from the USB-C connector.
 If USB-C is not connected, then VBAT powers the system, while the charger IC does basically nothing.
 If USB-C is connected, then 5V_USB powers the charger IC, which charges the battery.
 The battery is cut off from the system in that case, which we'll see in the next section.

-The remainder of the schematic is made up of components to configure the charger IC.
+The remainder of the schematic consists of components to configure the charger IC.

 R7 connected to ISET sets the charge current to approximately 0.5A.
 R8 pulls the TS pin down to ground, disabling battery temperature monitoring.
 The PCB layout has provisions to wire up an NTC thermistor instead of soldering the R8 pull-down resistor.